kevinsullivan/dmtl4/src/introduction.md

 in the clear, abstract, generalized terms of the particular domain itself, across a wide range of domains in graduate- and beyond-level mathematics.

 The entire course is set up this way.
-Predicate logic is through its standard shallow embedding in Lean 4, with first-order logic described as a special case.
+Predicate logic is presented through its standard shallow embedding in Lean 4.
+First-order logic is described as a special case.

 This course  can then teach general concepts as being general, with reflexivity of a binary relation on a set as an example.
-You could say, given a particular set, s, and a particular binary relation, r on s, what it means for r to be reflexive is that for any object o is in, (o,o) is in r.
-That's ok, but it expands one's mind greatly to be able to say, isntead, that given any binary relation r on any set s, what it means for r to be reflexive is that for any o in s, r o o.
+In a first-order course, you can formally express the what it means for some particular set, s, and some particular binary relation, r on s, for r to be "reflexive."
+That's ok, but it expands one's mathematical agility to be able to say, and express formally that reflexivity is a property of *any* binary relation r on *any* set s of objects of *any* type, T. The expressiveness of first-order logic is well short of being able to express many of the most important ideas expected to be taught in this class.

-It's not just a nicety, either, to have *reflexive* as a predicate on any binary relation on any set.
-It means that this predicate can be applied to any compatible relation so as to produce the proposition that that particular relation is reflexive, about which you might well want to reason.
+It's not just a nicety, either, to have *reflexive* as a predicate on any binary relation on any set of terms of any type.
+It means that this predicate can be applied to any particular relation so as to produce the proposition that it is reflexive,.
 The application of predicates to particulars in this manner is ubiquitous in formal reasoning, reading, and writing.
 Being able to formally state propositions about relations by applying predicates to them and then also knowing how to construct machine-checked proofs of them can perhaps be taken as evidence of deeper undertanding and broader potential to use formal reasoning productively in practice.